Why Legendary Explorers Loved Yellowstone

 History happens here

-Theodore Roosevelt, the 32nd President, was famously conservationist, and said that he wouldnot have been president without his experiences camping and hunting in the American West.
-To see what he was talking about, try Fishing in Yellowstone.
+Theodore Roosevelt, the 26nd President, was famously conservationist, and said that he would not have been president without his experiences camping and hunting in the American West.

 Unlike Roosevelt, 44th President Obama found it a bit harder to slip away unnoticed into the American wilderness.
 Obama visited Yellowstone in 2009, and in 2016 he commented on his experiences in Yellowstone as a child to National Geographic, saying at the time it was, “the greatest experience of my life.”